juntao/arenztopia/content/news/Issue 1.md

 ## Editorial
 by Sam-Louis Alrocaet

-March is always a time of elation for the Announcer, and this week has particular signifigance, with the gold mine being found, and the Olb City Music Fest rocking the city.
+March is always a time of elation for the OCA, and this week has particular signifigance, with the gold mine being found, and the Olb City Music Fest rocking the city.

 ## Obituary
 by Owen Miyazoi